supergus/documentation_public/docs/index.rst

 Overview
 --------

-Here you can find general documentation about our company, technology, and products.
+This site contains general documentation about our company, technology, and products.
-You can also find information about a typical engagement with the Liveline team, and what are the prerequisites for your factory prior to engaging.

 You can jump to selected highlights in the following table, or navigate the full documentation using the contents menu.